MicrosoftDocs/win32/desktop-src/uxguide/inter-keyboard.md

 ### Access keys

--   **Whenever possible, assign access keys for commonly used commands according to the following table.** While consistent access key assignments aren't always possible, they are certainly preferred—especially for frequently used commands.
+-   **Whenever possible, assign access keys for commonly used commands according to the following table.** While consistent access key assignments aren't always possible, they are certainly preferred especially for frequently used commands.

     |                           |                                           |
     |---------------------------|-------------------------------------------|